Book a Free Consultation

 Can I sue if a loved one was killed in a car accident in Halifax?

+Yes.
 In the case of a fatal car accident, a loved one’s right to compensation depends on their relationship to the deceased.
 If you’ve lost a family member in a car accident in Halifax resulting from another person’s negligence, you may be eligible for compensation.
-In Nova Scotia, a spouse, common-law partner, parent, or child can pursue a claim for wrongful death under Section 5(1) of the Fatal Injuries Act.
+In Halifax, a spouse, common-law partner, parent, or child can pursue a claim for wrongful death under Section 5(1) of the Fatal Injuries Act.

 How long do I have to file a wrongful death lawsuit in Nova Scotia?